Boys' Athletics (Period 1st)

 Remote Learning Updates:

-In an effort to Maintain your athletic fitness and our progress this offseason please attempt to exercise and move for 45-60 minutes per day.
-You may access weekly at home workouts starting the week of April 6th on our common PE website:
+In an effort to Maintain your athletic fitness and our progress this offseason please attempt to exercise and move every day.
+You may access weekly at home workouts starting the week of April 6th on your class blend page:

 Please feel free to email me with any questions or if there is anything that we can do to help